InterWorks/Snowflake-Python-Functionality/Created via Snowpark/README.md

 # Snowflake Python Functionality

-Collection of Snowflake Stored Procedures and UDFs that leverage Python, along with a Python package to simplify connecting to Snowflake using Python.
+Collection of Snowflake stored procedure and UDFs that leverage Python, along with a Python package to simplify connecting to Snowflake using Python.

 ## InterWorks Snowpark for Python

 To simplify creating Snowpark sessions for the enclosed Python scripts, a custom module called "interworks_snowpark" has been used.
 More details can be found in the "interworks_snowpark" subdirectory.
-This subdirectory also contains instructions on how to configure your local environment for Snowpark for Python.
+This subdirectory also contains instructions on how to configure your local environment for Snowpark for Python, along with how you can leverage the `conda_requirements.yml` or `requirements.txt` files in this directory.

 ## Stored Procedures